CMHAAorg/cmhaa-website/site/content/resources/personal-story-deborah-yates.md

 **People need peers**

 At KPMG, we’re focused on creating a psychologically safe culture.
 We want our people to know they can reach out and ask for help wherever they’re at.
-The way we think about it is “be you, be well”.
+The way we think about it is: Be you, be well.

 But it’s also important that our wellness strategy evolves.